Custody Decisions In Your Children’s Best Interests

 The time that each parent spends with their children during their formative years will have a lasting impact on the quality of family relationships and the children’s overall well-being.
 A divorce or separation is a time of difficult changes in many families.
 Setting aside adult issues for children’s sake is challenging but essential.

-At The Law Office of Brian C. Christian, our caring and experienced family law attorneys are skilled litigators serving the Virginia Beach metro area.
-We strongly recommend that parents resolve child custody arrangements amicably, but we are diligent to advise our clients on how to protect their parental rights and vital parent-child relationships.
+At The Law Office of Brian C. Christian, caring and experienced family law attorneys are skilled litigators serving the Virginia Beach metro area.
+We strongly recommend that parents resolve child custody arrangements amicably, but we are diligent to advise clients on how to protect their parental rights and vital parent-child relationships.

 How Child Custody Decisions Are Typically Made In Virginia

 Your child’s legal and physical custody will be part of the custody order that you come away with after taking your divorce or stand-alone custody case before a family law judge.
 Custody orders normally spell out the following: